 To legally work independently, you need to get a business license.
-Your clients also probably expect or require you to have insurance meeting certain minimum standards.
+Your clients probably expect or require you to have insurance meeting certain minimum standards.
 You'll also owe self-employment taxes.
-The general rule is that one-third of the gross bill rate for consulting is going to get eaten up by business costs, leaving with with about 65% before income taxes.
+At least one-third of the gross bill rate for consulting is going to get eaten up by business costs.

 Benefits?
 When you're on your own, you're on your own.